Tuesday, May 27, 2025

 While over the trees, he tries a shallow turn to the left in an attempt to return to the flying field, but the aircraft starts slipping to the left and losing altitude.
 Ken recovers but tries the same maneuver again while still barely over the tree tops.
 Of course, the same thing happens, but this time he sideslips into the trees.
 In seconds, ten years of work by whole teams, along with millions of dollars, was turned into a pile of junk.

-The crashed aircraft
+The crashed glider

 Ken’s senior assistant, Greg Cone, sounds really disgusted.
-After getting the airplane out of the trees and seeing that the engine, one of only two original Wright engines in existence, is busted up and the airframe demolished, Cone sounds ready to quit.
+After getting the airplane out of the trees and seeing that the engine, one of only two original Wright engines in existence, is busted up, and the airframe demolished, Cone sounds ready to quit.
 (Apparently, he didn’t.)
 Ken, who suffered injuries, says they will need a lot more money, and (interestingly) some engineers, to try it again.
+But perhaps finding out that Hyde demolished the plane within a few seconds of taking off when he wasn’t even supposed to leave the ground soured the confidence of his financial backers.
+A second try has never been made.

 Hyde astutely concludes his comments by saying that avoiding accidents “was not thought out that well.”
 Then he paraphrases a Wright quote, to wit, “you’ve got to fly to learn.”
 Maybe, but at least the Wrights had more sense than to try to maneuver while skimming over a bunch of trees on what was supposed to be a first taxi test.
 Certainly, busting up million-dollar airplanes within ten seconds of takeoff, after a decade of work, is not what the Wright brothers had in mind.